pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/StackBasedNavigation.md

 struct ChildView: View {
   @Environment(\.dismiss) var dismiss
   var body: some View {
-    Button("Close") {
+    Button("Close") { self.dismiss() }
-      self.dismiss()
   }
 }
-}
 ```

-When `self.dismiss()` is invoked, SwiftUI finds the closet parent view with a presentation, and
+When `self.dismiss()` is invoked, SwiftUI finds the closet parent view that is presented in the
+navigation stack, and removes that state from the collection powering the stack.
+This can be
-causes it to dismiss.
-This can be incredibly useful, but it is also relegated to the view layer.
-It
+incredibly useful, but it is also relegated to the view layer.
+It is not possible to use
-is not possible to use `dismiss` elsewhere, like in an observable object.
+`dismiss` elsewhere, like in an observable object, which would allow you to have nuanced logic
+for dismissal such as validation or async work.

 The Composable Architecture has a similar tool, except it is appropriate to use from a reducer,
 where the rest of your feature's logic and behavior resides.
 It is accessed via the library's